DayoTitiloye-code/Orijournal/logs/bradley.md

 - Converted comments to JSON and pushed them to the relevant post
 - Captured user input and POST it to server
 - After data is sent the form is hidden
+- Captured gif using ID and used the image source to save to JSON
+- Checked if gif exists, if not save empty string otherwise save image src
+- DateTime of posts saved in JSON